 Dress for Success

 As obvious as it sounds, it’s just as often that students fail to take this very important advice.
-On the day of UCF Intern Pursuit make sure you to have your outfit planned and ready to go.
+On the day of the internship fair, make sure you to have your outfit planned and ready to go.
 Clothes should be clean and ironed and most importantly, professional.
 We recommend guys to wear a suit or at least a formal button-down, tucked in shirt with formal pants.
 For girls, to keep it professional, we suggest staying away from the low cut tops and club style heels.
 Again, use your outfit as an icebreaker with a small element that stands out and shows your personality like colorful socks under your suit for guys or an interesting necklace or bracelet for girls.

 Early Bird Gets The Worm